New Jazz Works Guidelines

-Chamber Music America’s New Jazz Works program provides grants to jazz ensembles based in the U.S., its territories, and Indian country supporting the creation, performance, and recording of new jazz works.
-The new work may be composed by the ensemble leader or another member of the ensemble/collective.
-Since 2000, CMA has awarded 277 original jazz works grants.
+Since 2000, Chamber Music America has awarded 277 original jazz works grants.
+The New Jazz Works program provides grants to jazz ensembles based in the U.S., its territories, and Indian country supporting the creation, performance, and recording of new jazz works.
+The new work may be composed by the ensemble leader or a member of the ensemble/collective.

 The Board of Directors of Chamber Music America has made diversity, inclusion, and equity a primary focus of the organization’s work.
 CMA’s goal in this program is, through the panel review process, to arrive at a final slate of grantees that is representative of the field in terms of race and gender, as well as the aesthetic range of jazz.
 Read CMA’s Commitment to Diversity, Inclusion, and Equity.